hashicorp/terraform-provider-aws/website/docs/d/ec2_transit_gateway_dx_gateway_attachment.html.markdown

 The following arguments are supported by the `filter` configuration block:

-* `name` - (Required) The name of the filter field.
+* `name` - (Required) Name of the filter field.
 Valid values can be found in the [EC2 DescribeTransitGatewayAttachments API Reference](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_DescribeTransitGatewayAttachments.html).
 * `values` - (Required) Set of values that are accepted for the given filter field.
 Results will be selected if any given value matches.

 ## Attribute Reference